tghuntCoursera/CrsDsGaCD_prj_1/CodeBook.md

     * Summary of the data
         * Using the embedded accelerometer and gyroscope in the Samsung S2, 3-axial linear acceleration and 3-axial angular velocity data were collected at a constant rate of 50Hz.
     * Variables present in the dataset
-        * For a description of the features in the dataset please see the file [feature_info.txt] (./DatasetDocs/feature_info.txt)
+        * For a description of the features in the dataset please see the file [features_info.txt] (./DatasetDocs/features_info.txt)
     * There are 6 activities measured in the study
         * WALKING
         * WALKING_UPSTAIRS